Native app instructions

 Route type control: this element will allow you to filter your route by type.
 We have available 2 different types of routes:

-- walking button: it will provide the best available pedestrian routes
+- pedestrian: it will provide the best available pedestrian routes.

 Invert your starting point and destination button: tapping this button will swap the current starting point with the destination and vice-versa.